 Yes, please do!
 Babies and children are most welcome to come with you.
 Everyone usually all worships together for the first part of the service and there’s a ‘Sharing together’ slot aimed specifically at younger people.
-During the rest of the service there’s a well-planned programme of activities for our Nursery and Junior Church, staffed by trained members of the congregation.
+During the rest of the service there’s a well-planned programme of activities for children, staffed by trained members of the congregation.
 If you want to find out more about this, please feel free to get in touch with Rosemary Johnston: (Children@downingplaceurc.org).
 She’d love to hear from you!

 How accessible is Downing Place URC?